thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ##  1 β-Amyrin synthase from Conyza blinii expresse… plant-bio…
 ##  2 Ginsenosides in Panax genus and their biosynt… plant-che…
 ##  3 β-Amyrin synthase (EsBAS) and β-amyrin 28-oxi… plant-bio…
-##  4 Friedelin in Maytenus ilicifolia Is Produced … plant-che…
+##  4 Friedelin in Maytenus ilicifolia Is Produced … plant-met…
 ##  5 Friedelin Synthase from Maytenus ilicifolia: … biochemis…
 ##  6 Functional characterization of an oxidosquale… Plant-Bio…
-##  7 Sorghum (Sorghum bicolor).                     plant-gen…
+##  7 Sorghum (Sorghum bicolor).                     biotechno…
-##  8 Potential food applications of sorghum (Sorgh… nutrition…
+##  8 Potential food applications of sorghum (Sorgh… sorghum-a…
-##  9 Current status and prospects of herbicide-res… agricultu…
+##  9 Current status and prospects of herbicide-res… Agricultu…
 ## 10 Regulatory mechanisms underlying cuticular wa… plant-bio…
 ## 11 Cuticular wax in wheat: biosynthesis, genetic… plant-bio…
-## 12 Update on Cuticular Wax Biosynthesis and Its … plant-pat…
+## 12 Update on Cuticular Wax Biosynthesis and Its … Plant-Mic…
 ```

 ## protein embeddings {-}